 - Magvel Faders – Buttery smooth Magvel faders.
 A good option for DJs that like to scratch but equally great for smooth transitions.

 - No Booth Output – The lack of a Booth output and no TRS connection option does limit the connectivity choices.

 The Pioneer DJ DJM 450 sits comfortably in the entry-level range of mixers from Pioneer.
-The DJM 250MK2 DJ mixer is cheaper.
+The DJM 250MK2 DJ mixer costs less.
 But the number of excellent features the DJM 450 offers makes it the best DJ mixer for beginners.

 Excellent FX integration along with full Rekordbox license including DVS.
 The high-quality 24-bit built-in sound card delivers great sound quality.
 Great faders and 3 band EQ round out this impressive two channel DJ mixer.